sighack/sighack.github.io/_posts/2018-01-03-getting-creative-with-perlin-noise-fields.md

 **TL;DR: I made twenty five different designs using only Perlin flow fields, a simple generative algorithm.
 Scroll down to see the results.**

+*All Processing code for this article, along with images and animated GIFs, can be found [here on Github](https://github.com/sighack/perlin-noise-fields)*

 In little gaps of time when I'm trying to unwind from my PhD work, I have a hobby of making generative art.
 Seeing interesting images appear within a short time using simple algorithms provides a refreshing change from my academic work where one ends up working for months or years on a project before seeing any success.

 On a boring weekend in December last year, I decided to set myself a fun challenge: pick a simple generative process to simulate and attempt to make as many different variations as I can by just playing with the various available parameters.